 Cost of License Revenues.
 Cost of license revenues consists primarily of costs associated with product media, documentation, packaging and royalties to third-party software vendors.
 Cost of license revenues was \$3.7 million in 2002, \$4.5 million in 2001 and \$4.4 million in 2000, representing 4%, 4% and 3% of total revenues for the respective years.
 The decrease in cost of license revenues in absolute dollars was primarily a result of lower license revenues in 2002 with the corresponding expenses lower by \$0.2 million compared to prior years and savings of \$0.6 million realized as a result of renegotiated royalty agreements with some third-party software vendors.
 The cost of license revenues as a percentage of total revenues remained flat for 2002 compared to 2001 due to the overall lower total revenues in 2002.
 The mix of third-party products may vary from period to period and, consequently, our gross margins and results of operations could be adversely affected.
-The increase in the cost of license revenues as a percentage of total revenues remained flat for 2002 compared to 2001 due to the overall lower total revenues in 2002.
-The mix of third-party products may vary from period to period and, consequently, our gross margins and results of operations could be adversely affected.
-The increase in the cost of license revenues as a percentage of total revenues for higher royalty rates paid to third-party software vendors, which increased expenses by \$0.5 million and an increase in the number of third-party technologies embedded in our products sold, which increased costs by an additional \$0.5 million.
+The increase in the cost of license revenues as a percentage of total revenues from 2000 to 2001, despite the lower software license revenue levels, was primarily a result of higher royalty rates paid to third-party software vendors, which increased expenses by \$0.5 million and an increase in the number of third-party technologies embedded in our products sold, which increased costs by an additional \$0.5 million.
 The mix of third-party products may vary from period to period and, consequently, our gross margins and results of operations could be adversely affected.